-A market for trustworthy AI could gain traction if government and/or nongovernmental entities were able to grade or otherwise certify AI systems for trustworthy attributes.
-Evidence from other public-private certification projects suggests that transparency and clear evaluation metrics are key to trust and adoption.
+A market for trustworthy AI could gain traction if gov- individuals, businesses) to make informed choices, 318 ernment and/or nongovernmental entities were able to guide regulators and lawmakers, 319 and more generally grade or otherwise certify AI systems for trustworthy athelp build community trust.
+320 Certification could even tributes.
+Evidence from other public-private certification provide the basis for liability safe harbors, should those projects suggests that transparency and clear evaluation be created by legislation, to encourage participation in metrics are key to trust and adoption.
 To the extent ap- the certification process, in appropriate cases. plicable, certification could be based on existing metrics, frameworks, and standards developed by NIST and national or international bodies.